Joel Davies

-Joel Davies (born 28 September 2003) is an Australian cricketer who plays for Sydney Thunder in the Big Bash League.
+Joel Derek Davies (born 28 September 2003) is an Australian cricketer who plays for Sydney Sixers in the Big Bash League.
+Davies previously played for Sydney Thunder.
 He is a left-handed batsman and left arm orthodox spin bowler.
+He is eligible to play for West Indies cricket team.

 Career

 Davies was playing Sydney Premier Cricket for Manly Warringah from the age of 14.
 He averaged over 114 as he captained NSW Metro to the 2022 national under-19 championships with Davies scoring 458 runs across 6 matches.
 This form led to his signing with the Sydney Thunder for the 2022–23 Big Bash League season.
 He made his Big Bash debut on 4 January 2023 against the Perth Scorchers taking 2 catches and being credited for 2 run outs.

 Prior to that, he had caused another run out of Tim David with a direct hit as a substitute fielder against Hobart Hurricanes on 31 December 2022.

+He was given a full contract by Sydney Sixers for 2023-24 Big Bash League season.
+He played in the Big Bash final on 24 January 2023, as Sydney Sixers lost to Brisbane Heat at the Sydney Cricket Ground.

+He was awarded a rookie contract by New South Wales cricket team in April 2024.

+International career

 In December 2022 he was called up as captain to the Australia under-19 cricket squad to face the touring England under-19s.
 He had previously been a reserve for the 2022 ICC Under-19 Cricket World Cup.

+In December 2023, he was called up to the senior Australia national cricket team for their T20 tour India.